KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 For tanks:
 At the top will appear the total tank mass (wet), the tank dry mass, the available, used, and total volume (in liters).
 Below appears the set of resources that may be added to the tank, and the current amounts and max amounts (if any).
 If there are engines on the vessel, and available volume in the tank, autoconfigure buttons will appear at the bottom of the list, one for each fuel mixture used by the engines on the vessel.
 When you hover the cursor over an autoconfigure button, a tooltip will appear showing the engines that use that mixture.
 Click an autoconfigure button to automatically configure remaining volume for that mixture.
-Note that gases and electric charge have multiple "units" per tank liter, since gases are given in liters at STP but stored under pressure, and electric charge is in KJ.
+Note that gases and electric charge have multiple "units" per tank liter, since gases are given in liters at STP but stored under pressure, and electric charge is in kJ.

 For engines/RCS:
 At the top are buttons for changing the current engine's configuration.
 Then there are the buttons for changing techlevel.
 They will have X if a change in that direction is unavailable.
 Below that are stats for the current config and TL.
 NOTE that if your RCS uses a fuel that is set to STACK_PRIORITY_SEARCH rather than ALL_VESSEL (anything except MonoPropellant) you need to have fuel feeding your RCS thrusters (i.e. treat them like radial engines).
+It is suggested you get CrossFeedEnabler to help with this.

 AN OVERVIEW OF FUEL TYPES AND TECH LEVELS/ENGINE TYPES ARE BELOW THE CHANGELOG